Kool Aid Wars

 Extra Help

 This activity is very, very, very easy to do.
-Very little set up and very little clean up.
+Very little setup and very little clean up.

 When the event is over, just have the kids toss their shooters into one of the empty 5-gallon buckets, roll up your hose, toss any trash and you're done.